zhuliminl/RecyclerList/README.md

           headerHeight={this.state.headerHeight}
           onEndReached={this.onEndReached}
           onRefresh={this.onRefresh}
-          data={this.state.data} // if item height has provide, Preferred over itemHeight if both specified itemHeight={ITEM_HEIGHT}
+          // if item height has provide, Preferred over itemHeight if both specified data={this.state.data.concat(getRandomData(300000)) // largetlist supoort
+          itemHeight={ITEM_HEIGHT}

           onScroll={this.onScroll}